wso2/docs-choreo-dev/en/docs/get-started/quick-start-guide.md

 ## Implement the business logic

-Developing the API involves writing the business logic for the API.
+Developing an API involves writing the business logic for it.
 APIs often need to integrate with third-party systems to create a comprehensive integration solution.
-With Choreo, you can create your integration solution easily using its low-code editor, pro-code editor, or both to publish your API at a faster time-to-market.
+With Choreo, you can create your integration solution easily by implementing the business logic using its low-code editor, pro-code editor, or both.

-In this guide, you will further develop the API by adding a new resource and simple business logic to it:

 ### Step 1: Develop in low-code

+Follow this procedure to further develop the API by adding a new resource and simple business logic:

 1. Click **Develop** in the left pane.